 Under the assumption of simply connectedness of $M$, we can discard some pairs of this list.
 If $M$ is compact, by Hoelcher's classification \cite[Proposition 3.1]{Hoelscher}, we can readily discard cases (a.2), (b.2), (b.3), (c.1), and (c.2).
-For the case when $M$ is non-compact and has one singular orbit, we can suitably adapt \cite[Proposition 1.8]{Hoelscher} which deals with the compact case, to obtain: \begin{proposition} Let $M$ be the non-compact cohomogeneity one manifold given by the group diagram $G \supset H \supset K$ with $H/K = S^l$.
-Then, $\pi_1(M) \cong \pi_1(G/K)/N$ where

-In particular, $M$ is simply connected if and only if the image of $\pi_1 (S^l)$ generates $\pi_1(G/K)$ under the natural inclusions. \end{proposition}
+For the case when $M$ is non-compact and has one singular orbit, we can suitably adapt \cite[Proposition 1.8]{Hoelscher} which deals with the compact case, to obtain: \begin{proposition} Let $M$ be the non-compact cohomogeneity one manifold given by the group diagram $G \supset H \supset K$ with $H/K = S^l$, and $l \geq 1$.
+Then, $\pi_1(M) \cong \pi_1 (G/H)$.
+In particular $M$ is simply connected if and only if the image of $\pi_1 (H/K) = \pi_1 (S^l)$ generates $\pi_1(G/K)$ under the natural inclusions. \end{proposition}

 We know that $\pi_1 (S^l)$ is either $\{ 0 \}$ or $\mathbb{Z}$.
 Now, we observe that for cases (a.1) and (c.1), $\pi_1 (G/K)= \mathbb{Z}^2$, for cases (a.2), (b.3) and (c.2), $\pi_1 (G/K)= \mathbb{Z}^5$, and for case (b.2), $\pi_1 (G/K)$ is either $\mathbb{Z}^2$ or $\mathbb{Z}^3$.
 If $M$ is non-compact and has no singular orbits, $\pi_1 (M)=\pi_1 (G/K)$.
 Hence, when $M$ is non-compact, we can discard the pairs (a.1), (a.2), (b.2), (b.3), (c.1) and (c.2) as $\pi_1(M)$ would be infinite.
 Therefore, the possible pairs which may admit a balanced $\text{SU}(3)$-structure on a simply connected manifold of cohomogeneity one under the almost effective action of a compact connected Lie group $G$ are (a.1) (only when M is compact), (b.1), and (c.3).